trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 After we've planned out our implementation, we're ready to begin.

-### Step 2: Prep Work
+## Step 2: Prep Work

 This section contains prep work to highlight resources we will need before calling the Atlantis module.
 This section is not meant to be exhaustive, but is meant to highlight specific resources we may want to have before we call the module itself.

 1. Directory Setup

     Create an `atlantis-global` directory in our desired account, in our case (`transcom-gov-milmove-exp`):

     `mkdir -p transcom-gov-milmove-exp/atlantis-global`

     Add the terraform state bucket, version, and provider files following the steps following the bootstrapping document in [the Atlantis section](https://github.com/trussworks/legendary-waddle/blob/master/docs/how-to/bootstrap-new-aws-account.md#atlantis).

     While we're here, we can go ahead and set up our [`repo config`](https://www.runatlantis.io/docs/server-configuration.html#flags) and [`atlantis.yaml`](https://www.runatlantis.io/docs/repo-level-atlantis-yaml.html#do-i-need-an-atlantis-yaml-file) files.

     The official Atlantis documentation provides a lot of options for this configuration if you're feeling experimental, but there are some really great base models in [legendary-waddle](https://github.com/trussworks/legendary-waddle/) for both the [yaml](https://github.com/trussworks/legendary-waddle/blob/master/atlantis.yaml) and [config](https://github.com/trussworks/legendary-waddle/blob/master/trussworks-prod/atlantis-prod/atlantis_repo_config.json).

 1. Set up GitHub Access for the Atlantis Role

-### Use the Bot 🤖
+1. Use the Bot 🤖

     If our project has a Robot user already, we can ride the coattails of those pre-existing GitHub user permissions for Atlantis as well.
 To do this, all you need to do is pass in the name of the robot user to the `atlantis_github_user` value in a later step when we call [the Atlantis module](https://tf-registry.herokuapp.com/modules/terraform-aws-modules/atlantis/aws/latest).

-Since we have a robot user, we can skip to [storing the key](#store-the-key-in-aws-ssm).
+    Since we have a robot user, we can skip to Step 8, "Store a Key in AWS SSM/Parameter Store."

-### Set Up a User, Email, and GitHub Deploy Key 📧
+1. Set Up a User, Email, and GitHub Deploy Key (optional) 📧

-1. The official Atlantis docs recommend [creating a dedicated user](https://www.runatlantis.io/docs/access-credentials.html#create-an-atlantis-user-optional).
+    The official Atlantis docs recommend [creating a dedicated user](https://www.runatlantis.io/docs/access-credentials.html#create-an-atlantis-user-optional).
 At this point you may want to set up a robot user (you'll eventually need one anyway).

     Although this decision is outside the scope of this tutorial, we can consult [the ADR in legendary waddle on robot accounts](https://github.com/trussworks/legendary-waddle/blob/344b8c54218e553d778cf5c07ce5f915bb7157a9/docs/adr/0002-robot-accounts.md) and this [ADR on key rotation consequences regarding creating a user](https://github.com/trussworks/legendary-waddle/blob/344b8c54218e553d778cf5c07ce5f915bb7157a9/docs/technical-design/aws-iam-key-rotation.md#implementation) to make our decision.
-If we decide to create a robot user, we can skip to [storing the key](#store-the-key-in-aws-ssm).
-Otherwise,

 1. Make sure we've got an email we can associate with Atlantis to recieve notifications, etc. On milmove we were able to associate our pre-existing `dp3.us` email address and use `dp3-integrations+atlantis@truss.works` to associate with the Atlantis role created in the next step.